va2324/detective-game/README.md

-DETECTIVE GAME
+### DETECTIVE GAME

-Purpose: Welcome to the Detective Game!
+Synopsis: Welcome to the Detective Game!
 You will be playing as Detective Sam Holmes, the great-great-great-great grandson of the esteemed detective Sherlock Holmes.
 Your task is to solve a series of 3 murders.
 For each murder, look around the crime scene for clues and determine the identities of the killers.